midtown-ai/wwww/docs/glossary/s.md

    * Random forest.

  Teaches the model by providing a dataset with example inputs and outputs.
 Human teacher's expertise is used to tell the model which outputs are correct.
 Input --> Model --> output/prediction.
 Further grouped into classification and regression.
 Learn the relationship between the input parameters and the output.
 For example: route calls to the correct agent-skills (hence recording of calls to be reviewed by supervisor/teacher).
 REQUIREMENTS: model should already be functioning and easy to observe!
 If that is not the case, maybe look at unsupervised learning!

+ These AI algorithms are used to analyze a pattern or variables that you have control over (X variables), when you want to figure out either what to do about it, or you have a particular outcome (Y variables) that you want to monitor.
+In a marketing context, the marketing mix can make up all the X variables that you have control over, and the sales and KPIs are the Y variables the algorithm will monitor.

+ Some possible uses for supervised learning in marketing!:

+ * Predicting sales based on a historical allocation of media mix spends.
+ * Predicting what type of consumers will purchase a product based on their socioeconomic data.
+ * Predicting how long it would take for a customer to purchase the item, and adjusting the price accordingly.
+ * Predicting CPG (consumer product goods) market share based on historical data.
+ * Predicting CLV (customer lifetime value) based on historical data.

  See also [S], [Classification], [Mechanical Turk], [Random Forest], [Regression], [Reinforcement Learning], [Self-Supervised Learning], [Semi-Supervised Learning], [Supervisor], [Unsupervised Learning]